shahincsejnu/cheat_sheets/Git/README.md

 - `git init` [for locally using git without cloning any repo]
 - `git remote -v` [for seeing the remote branches]
 - `git pull origin master`
-- `git commit --amend -m "message"`  [for amending last commit(most recent commit only) with present changes]
+- `git commit --amend -m "message"`  [for amending last commit(most recent commit only) with present changes, don't do ammend if you already pushed your commits]
 - `git add --help`
 - `git <command> --help`  [will show the details description of that command]
 - `nano file_name`   [to open a file in the terminal, can edit also]